 The City maintains a multitude of individual governmental funds.
 The City has segregated these funds into major funds and nonmajor funds.
-The City's major governmental funds are the general fund and WSOS housing rehabilitation fund.
+The City's major governmental fund is the general fund.
 Information for major funds is presented separately in the governmental fund balance sheet and in the governmental statement of revenues, expenditures, and changes in fund balances.
 Data from the other governmental funds are combined into a single, aggregated presentation.